- Requirements for the Doctoral Degree

 The dissertation shall be read by a reading committee, chaired by the major professor, and appointed by the unit dean upon the recommendation of the chair of the major department.
 This committee shall consist of not fewer than four members, and must include one representative from outside the program.
 All members must be qualified to serve on the committee as specified by their Unit's Guidelines for Graduate Faculty.
 The dissertation must be approved by the committee and the chair of the major professor's department.

 The final manuscript is submitted electronically to the Graduate School through ThinkIR, directions on submission will be provided upon review of the dissertation by the Graduate School.
 The final copy is submitted as a PDF.
-Along with the PDF the student is required to submit a hard copy of the signature page, which should be on white paper with original signatures.
-The original signature page must be submitted to the Graduate School.
+Along with the PDF the student is required to submit a digital/electronic copy of the signature page or hard copy of the signature page, which should be on white paper with original signatures.
+The digital/electronic or the original signature page must be submitted to the Graduate School.

 Some programs may require students to submit a copy of the dissertation or signature page to the department; please check with your program director.